 variable is controlled via the opt-out mechanism.

-Every time the daemon is started or stopped and every time a fatal condition is encountered, Netdata uses the anonymous statistics script to collect system information and send it to GA via an http call.
+Every time the daemon is started or stopped and every time a fatal condition is encountered, Netdata uses the anonymous statistics script to collect system information and send it to the Netdata PostHog via an http call.
 The information collected for all events is:

 - Netdata version